 (official seal) (State)

 Certificate Number

-ed under the provisions of the
+Issue ed under the provisions of the

 INTERNATIONAL CODE FOR THE SECURITY OF SHIPS AND OF PORT FACILITIES (ISPS CODE)

-Under the authority of the Governme
+Under the authority of the Governme ent of

 by (name of State)

-son(s) or organization authorized)
+by(perso ons or organization authorized)

 Name of ship ·

 Distinctive number or letters

-Port of registry
+Port of registry ·

-Type of ship
+Type of ship i

-Gross tonnage
+Gross tonnage ······

-IMO Number
+IMO Number ·

-Name and address of the Company
+ivanic and address of the Company

-Company Identification Number

-Company Identification (Valider

 THIS IS TO CERTIFY:

-· · · · · · · · · · · · · · · · · · · that the security system and any associated security equipment of the ship has been verified in accordance with section 19.1 of part A of the ISPS Code;
+2 2 d any associated security equipment of the ship has been ection 19.1 of part A of the ISPS Code;

-equipment of the ship is in that the verification showed that the security system and any associated security equipment of the ship is in all respects satisfactory and that the ship complies with the applicable requirements of chapter XI-2 of the Convention and part A of the ISPS Code;
+equipment of the ship is in ed that the security system and any associated security all respects satisfactory and that the ship complies with the napter XI-2 of the Convention and part A of the ISPS Code;

-3 that the ship is provided with an approved Ship Security Plan.
+that the ship is provided with an approved Ship Security Plan.

 Date of initial / renewal verification on which this certificate is based

 e with section 19.1.1 of part A of the ISPS Code.

-Issued at(place of issue of the Cer
+Issued at(place of issue of the Co

 Date of issue

-Date of issue (signature of the duly authorized official issuing the Certificate)
+(signature of the duly authorized official issuing the Certificate)